-Degrees are conferred three times each year - August 31, December 31, and commencement day in May.
+Degrees are conferred three times each year - May, August, and December (check the Academic Calendar for specific dates).
 There is one commencement ceremony a year, which is held at the end of the spring semester.
 Students who have completed all requirements for a degree (including the formal application for the degree described below) by the final day of the summer or fall conferral periods or, for doctoral candidates, not later than the Friday prior to commencement in May receive their diplomas by mail, normally during the fifth month following conferral.